Lam's problem: Introduction

 rows share a single 1 in the same column.

-Clement W. H. Lam considered studying the existence of a projective plane of order ten in his PhD thesis but was dissuaded by his thesis advisor H. J. Ryser who believed the problem was too difficult.
+Lam considered studying the existence of a projective plane of order ten in his PhD thesis but was dissuaded by his thesis advisor H. J. Ryser who believed the problem was too difficult.

 Resolution

 Edward Assmus presented a connection between projective planes and coding theory at the conference Combinatorial Aspects of Finite Geometries in 1970.

 He studied the code generated by the rows of the incidence matrix of a hypothetical projective plane of order ten and derived a number of restrictive properties that such a code must satisfy.

 In particular, the enumerator polynomial of the code is completely determined by the number of words of weights 12, 15, and 16 in the code.

 Over the next two decades a number of computer searches showed that the hypothetical code associated with the projective plane of order ten does not contain words of weights 15, 12, and 16—which implied that it must contain words of weight 19.

 Finally, Clement Lam, Larry Thiel and Stanley Swiercz used about three months of time on a Cray-1A supercomputer to show that words of weight 19 are also not present in the code.

 This resolved Lam's problem in the negative.

 Their result was independently verified in 2021 by using a SAT solver to generate computer-verifiable certificates for the correctness of the exhaustive searches.